 Located at the crossroads of five major ocean currents that link tropical, subtropical and temperate waters, Lord Howe Island is home to a wide range of beautiful marine life.
 The area forms the world's southermost coral reef and is protected as part of the Lord Howe Island Marine Park.
 Swim in secluded areas amongst more than 90 vibrant species of coral and 500 types of fish, turtles and stingrays.

 With more than 10 surf breaks, Lord Howe Island offers plenty of choice for surfers, swimmers and beachcombers.
 Blinky Beach is a local surf spot favourite.
 Find airborne thrills kite surfing and windsurfing at Lagoon Beach at Neds Beach.
-The calm shallows of North Bay and Old Settlement Beach offer excellent kayaking and stand-up paddleboarding - hire is available from the PRO DIVE Hire Centre.
+The calm shallows of North Bay and Old Settlement Beach offer excellent kayaking and stand-up paddleboarding.
+Equipment hire is available across the island.

 Enjoy a unique Lord Howe Island experience hand-feeding fish at Neds Beach Sanctuary Zone.
 This special purpose zone provides the opportunity to view an amazing diversity of fish, marine life and coral close to shore.
 Feed eager mullet, wrasse, garfish, silver drummer, spangled emperor and metre-long kingfish.